sanzidaanee/Hackbio-cancer-internship/Srage 1_README.md

 ## Conclusion

-Conclusion: This study emphasizes the importance of analyzing data across multiple cancer types to uncover commonalities in gene expression patterns and identify potential therapeutic targets for cancer.
+This study emphasizes the importance of analyzing data across multiple cancer types to uncover commonalities in gene expression patterns and identify potential therapeutic targets for cancer.

 ## Challenges  and future research